The North Carolina Liberty Bell replica

 There is no straight shot from Columbia to Emerald Isle, so instead, we plan to drive east until we hit the ocean, then follow the coast up to Emerald Isle.
 Myrtle Beach, here we come.

 Our stop in Myrtle Beach is a brief one, just long enough to walk the beach, eat some fried seafood on the pier, take a ride in the skywheel and hunt down a floaty pen for Dawn’s collection.
 Once a souvenir shop staple, floaty pens have grown increasingly harder to find over the last decade.
 We’ve had the best luck in off-the-beaten-path gift shops — the kind that might hold onto merchandise for a decade.
-The first place we look does not fit that bill at all.
+The first place we visit does not fit that bill at all.

 From the skywheel, the Gay Dolphin Gift Cove looks to occupy an entire block in the heart of Myrtle Beach.
 Built in 1946, when gay meant happy, the massive gift shop has been a local landmark for generations.
 The place is jam-packed with every kind of tourist trinket imaginable.
 This could take a while.
 We weren’t in the store half a minute when a gray-haired, bearded man asked if he could help us.
 Usually, when we ask a clerk if they sell floaty pens, the response is either “sorry, no,” or “what’s a floaty pen?”
 Not at the Gay Dolphin.